qgindi/LibreAutomate/Other/DocFX/_doc/changes/future.md

 Fixed bugs:
 - When used in a single-file app or portable LA, **folders.NetRuntimeDesktopBS** returns `null`, and **folders.NetRuntimeDesktop** throws exception.
+- **regexp** functions always return `false` if the subject string is empty, even if the regular expression can match empty string.

 ### Breaking changes